Newmarket Hurricanes

-The Newmarket Hurricanes were a Junior "A" ice hockey team from Newmarket, Ontario.
-They played in the Ontario Junior Hockey League.
+The Newmarket Hurricanes were a junior ice hockey franchise in the Ontario Junior Hockey League (OJHL) based in Newmarket, Ontario.
 The franchise existed from 1972 until 2019, based in Newmarket starting in 1975.

 History

 In 1972, the Seneca Flyers became a part of the OPJHL.
 In 1975, they bought out the Newmarket Redmen of the Mid-Ontario Junior B Hockey League and moved to become the Newmarket Flyers.
 The Redmen dated back to the 1920s and were at one point a top level Junior "C" team.

 Although the official story is that the Hurricanes got their start in the late 1980s as the Newmarket 87's, the franchise that spawned this team existed long before it.
 In 1986, the Newmarket Flyers folded.
 The OHA Junior "A" league was on rocky footing in the late 1980s and was no longer cost efficient for most member teams.
 Sensing the demise of the league, the Flyers went on hiatus.
 The league folded in 1987, their last champions happened to be the longtime Junior "B" team: Owen Sound Greys.
 As more Junior A teams had folded from the OHA-A, the more Junior "B" teams came in to fill the void.
 As the league ran almost completely out of original Junior "A" teams, the league decided it would be best to fold.
 The result was a mass expansion of local Junior "B" leagues—filling with both still-active teams and teams that had folded due to problems in the OHA-A. Newmarket pulled its franchise back together and joined the Central Junior "B" Hockey League as the 87's.
 After 1997, the 87's became the Hurricanes.

 The 87's never did very well as a member of the Central "B", but no team exactly stacked up well to the powerhouse Barrie Colts who most notably pulled off an undefeated season in 1992-93.
 After the formation of the Ontario Provincial Junior "A" league in 1993, things started clicking for the franchise.
 They have never ranked less than 10th in a 37 team league, with 3 first place finishes in the regular season.
 They have also pulled off three seasons with less than 10 losses in the OPJHL.